PeterDoom/playing-with-java/HelloWorld/src/innerClasses/README.md

 ##What is this folder about
-This folder showcases Java Inncer CLasses with an example.
+This folder showcases Java Inner CLasses with an example.